tox2ik/genja-jolemak/README.md

      @ = { ф, у, ш, ,, ., и, е }
      œ = { э, ю, щ, ь, ъ, й, ё }

-## In this repo

-- readme with copy paste instructions to set up an exotic layout from a live-CD
-- jolemak (based on colemak) for X.org (xkb symbols based on us/colemak)
-- jolerus (based on jolemak) russian phonetic mapping of jolemak
-- virtual terminal key map

-## Using the layout

-todo: add layout for grub, kernel initramfs

-### X.org

-    $ setxkbmap genja [jolemak]
-    $ setxkbmap genja jolerus

-### Virtual terminal

-	$ loadkeys /usr/share/keymaps/i386/colemak/genja.map

 ## Installing the layout